Simon Potter simon.potter@auckland.ac.nz and

 between grid names

-s.
+and SVG ids.
 This makes it hard to

-predict the SVG id
+predict the SVG id that is generated

 for a grob or viewport, presenting challenges when we want